 Try to keep your electric car garaged or in an enclosed parking space to ensure your EV battery doesn’t get even colder than it needs to be.

-A super-chilled battery won’t perform as well or take as much charge as a warmer one, so if you drive your EV in seriously cold climates, it will help performance to keep your car parked in a garage.
-If you can’t do that, try to park in a spot in direct sunlight during the day.
-You’ll have a warmer battery and cabin when you get back in your car later – for free!
+A super-chilled battery won’t perform as well or take as much charge as a warmer one, so if you drive your EV in cold climates, it will help performance to keep your car parked in a garage.

 Tyre pressure drops as the in-car temperature falls, leading to greater rolling resistance and reduced mileage range.
 It’s good practice to check your tyres every month anyhow (including tyre pressure and tread depth), but it’s particularly important when the outside temperatures change considerably with the seasons.
-You could preserve your EV range by doing so!
+You could preserve your EV range by doing so.

 You may be wondering – how do you heat an electric car in winter?
 Preconditioning is the answer.